 Even if your business location is set in stone, a little tweak here and there in your local SEO can morph your visibility in local search results.
 You might even see a substantial improvement in where your business ranks in local searches.

 Make Sure Your NAP Is Consistent Across the Web

-Google will look to see if your business info is the same between your Google my Business Profile, your website, and third-party sites.
-However, differences in your address, phone number, or business name between GMB, your site, and third-party sites (for example, Yelp) will mean that Google views the legitimacy of your business with more skepticism.
+Google will look to see if your business info is the same between your Google Business Profile, your website, and third-party sites.
+However, differences in your address, phone number, or business name between GBP, your site, and third-party sites (for example, Yelp) will mean that Google views the legitimacy of your business with more skepticism.

 To ensure that Google views your business as legitimate and trustworthy, you must prioritize updating your business NAP info across the web if you move locations, change your name, or get a new phone number.

 Even discrepancies as seemingly inconsequential as having your address written as “Elm Street” on one site and “Elm St.” on another can create confusion for Google.
 As a best practice, ensure that all of your information is identical everywhere it’s listed on the web.

 The More Information You Give Google, the Better

 When you’re completing your Google Business Profile, you’ll want to give Google as much information as possible.